16 Strangest Things That Have Washed Up on Beaches

 World War II fighter plane

 A World War II-era aircraft showed up on a Welsh beach in 2007, more than 60 years after it crashed off the coast in 1942.
 Known as the Maid of Harlech, the plane’s engines died during a training exercise, causing it to plunge into the ocean.
 Luckily, its pilot walked away without a scratch.
+If you’re looking into beaches for more recreational purposes, check out these beautiful beaches in Hawaii.

 Eight-year-old Charlie Naysmith stumbled upon a chunk of rare ambergris—also known as “whale vomit”—on a British beach in 2012.
 Ambergris is often used to make perfume, and it is highly valuable; experts estimate this particular rock is worth a whopping $65,000.
 But you don’t have to leave home to make an incredible discovery.
 Here are 12 bizarre things homeowners have found in their own backyards.